Zipfian-Science/rickled/docs/source/cli_tools.rst

 .. code-block:: shell

-   rickle serve -i mock-example.yaml -b -p 3301 -k .\local.pem -c .\local.crt
+   cat mock-example.yaml | rickle serve -b --port 3301 --private-key .\local.pem --certificate .\local.crt

 And finally, if the given YAML or JSON file needs to be given in serialised form, use ``-s``:

 .. code-block:: shell

-   rickle serve -i mock-example.yaml -b -s
+   cat mock-example.yaml | rickle serve -b -s

 which will give the following: